LHP Cole Hamels done for year after just 1 start for Braves

 Expected ace Mike Soroka went down with a season-ending injury, former All-Star Mike Foltynewicz was demoted after just one start, and Sean Newcomb also was sent to the alternate training site after getting hammered in his four starts.

+Hamels, who signed an $18 million, one-year contract last December, reported for spring training with a sore shoulder stemming from an offseason workout.

+When camps were shut down because of the coronavirus pandemic, Hamels was able to take a more cautious approach to his rehabilitation.
+But a triceps issue sidelined again before the delayed start of the season in July.

-The Braves were hoping Hamels, who signed an $18 million, one-year contract last fall, would return in time to provide a boost for the playoffs.
-He was scheduled to start the final game of the regular season Sunday, putting him position to join the postseason rotation behind Fried and Anderson.
+The Braves hoped Hamels would return in time to provide a boost for the playoffs.
+He also was scheduled to start the final game of the regular season Sunday, putting him in position to join the postseason rotation behind Fried and Anderson.

 Now, Hamels is done for the year, his Braves’ career possibly ending after he made that one appearance last week in Baltimore.
 He went 3 1/3 innings, giving up three runs on three hits, with two strikeouts and one walk in a loss to the Orioles.